y-ken/fluent-plugin-mysql-replicator/example/mysql_multi_table_to_solr.md

   port 8983

   # Set Solr core name and unique id (primary_key) from tag.
+  # On this case, solr url will be http://localhost:8983/solr/
   tag_format (?<event>[^\.]+)\.(?<primary_key>[^\.]+)$

   # Set frequency of sending bulk request to Solr.